splorp/newtontalk-faq/newtontalk-faq.md

 From 2001 and 2007, the online hosting was graciously provided by [Bill Shamam](https://shamam.com/).

 ## Release Notes

+### 03 January 2024

++ Removed reference to Usenet as an forum for off-topic posts
++ Removed details regarding the offline RSS feed
++ Updated the link to the Mailing List Etiquette FAQ
++ Added link to the NewtonTalk Mastodon account

 ### 08 February 2021